 The prohibition of seller provision of downpayment funds is widely accepted in the conventional lending sector as well.
-FHA permitted limited amounts of seller contribution for other borrower charges such as closing costs, with instructions for appraisers to adjust the property value downward dollarfor-dollar for excess seller contributions (see FHA Mortgagee Letter 2005-2).32 The statutory minimum contribution by the borrower, however, clearly was never intended to be permitted to come from the seller.
+FHA permitted limited amounts of seller contribution for other borrower charges such as closing costs, with instructions for appraisers to adjust the property value downward dollar-for-dollar for excess seller contributions (see FHA Mortgagee Letter 2005-2).
+But the statutory minimum contribution by the borrower clearly was never intended to be permitted to come from the seller.
 Downpayment gifts from relatives, employers, government, or most charitable organizations were considered to come from parties not participating directly in the sales transaction.

-In the 1990s, however, some charitable organizations began to circumvent the FHA restrictions in various ways, including the establishment of a fund that provides the "gift" to the homebuyer.
-As noted previously, the fund is immediately replenished by the seller providing through a "charitable donation" or a "service fee" to the nonprofit from the proceeds of the sale of the home, and the seller does so only if the homebuyer is using the charitable organization's downpayment assistance program.
+However, in the 1990s some charitable organizations began to circumvent the FHA restrictions in various ways, including the establishment of a fund that provides the "gift" to the homebuyer.
+As noted earlier, the fund is immediately replenished by the seller providing through a "charitable donation" or a "service fee" to the nonprofit from the proceeds of the sale of the home, and the seller does so only if the homebuyer is using the charitable organization's downpayment assistance program.

-In September 1999, FHA published a proposed rule to establish standards regarding the use of gifts by charitable or other nonprofit organizations as a source of an FHA's mortgagor's investment in the mortgaged property.33 Specifically, the standards would provide that gifts could not be made from funds that the organization received, directly or indirectly, from the seller of the property.
-Arguments were made that the seller donation to the charitable or nonprofit organization after the consummation of the sale did not constitute a gift from the seller, however, and therefore the gift was to be treated as coming from the organization.
-FHA eventually withdrew the proposal in January 2001 as HUD received 1,871 public comments of which only 21 favored the rule, and especially after litigation opposing the ban was successful.
-Thus, FHA was thwarted in its initial attempt to prohibit this type of downpayment gift, which was known to contribute to elevated mortgage insurance claim rates.
+In September 1999, FHA published a proposed rule to establish standards regarding the use of gifts by charitable or other nonprofit organizations as a source of an FHA's mortgagor's investment in the mortgaged property.
+Specifically, the standards would provide that gifts could not be made from funds that the organization received, directly or indirectly, from the seller of the property.
+However, arguments were made that the seller donation to the charitable or non-profit organization after the consummation of the sale did not constitute a gift from the seller and therefore the gift was to be treated as coming from the organization itself.
+FHA eventually withdrew the proposal in January 2001 as HUD received 1,871 public comments of which only 21 favored the rule, and especially after litigation to oppose the ban was successful.
+Thus, FHA was thwarted in its initial attempt to prohibit this type of down payment gift, which was known to contribute to elevated mortgage insurance claim rates.